Column type 'VALUE' is not recognized

 Example: Timestamp 'WEB' is not recognized.

-This is most likely caused by incorrect order of fields in the file to load.
+This is most likely caused by the incorrect order of fields in the file to load.

-End of record reached while expected to parse column "COLUMN NAME"
+End of the record reached while expected to parse column "COLUMN NAME"

 This is most likely caused by the presence of special characters in the data which prevents Snowflake or Redshift from parsing the generated CSV file.